virtusize/virtusize.github.io/source/integration-guide/order-confirmation.rst

         unitPrice: 100.0005

 quantity
-    *Integer* - The quantitiy of this line item for the given color and size.
+    *Integer* - The quantity of this line item for the given color and size.
     If the customer bought different sizes or colors, a separate item has to be added for each variant.